It is our great pleasure to share the release of the 2022 Bexar and Atascosa Counties' Community Health Needs Assessment (CHNA).

-You will notice that the community voice has been integrated into the narrative of the Report.
-This strengthens and validates the 2019 CHNA by providing on going community commentary and reinforces the idea that we are more than just collective data points on a page but rather individuals that experience health outcomes in our daily lives.
+As is customary, the community's voice has been integrated into the narrative of the Report.
+This strengthens and validates the 2022 CHNA by providing on going community commentary and reinforces the idea that we are more than just collective data points on a page but rather individuals that experience health outcomes in our daily lives.

 The Report reveals numerous health disparities along a number of dimensions, e.g. age, race and ethnicity, education.
 We invite you to take a pro-active approach by examining the disparities through an equity lens.
 We believe this pro-active approach will enable all of us as community partners to come to consensus on what must be done to improve the health of our community.
 A guiding principle for the pro-active approach through an equity lens is to remember that equity and disparity are related: in communities where resources are not equitably distributed, health disparities tend to predominate.

-We wish to thank our Board of Directors, Steering committee, our Executive Director, and CI:Now for their leadership and guidance in the development of this report.
-We also wish to thank our sponsors whose support is greatly appreciated.
-We especially thank you, the greater community, for making this report possible.
+We wish to thank our Board of Directors, Steering committee, research partner CI:Now for their leadership and guidance in the development of this report.
+We also wish to thank our sponsors and in-kind partners whose suppott has made it possible for this repott to be available to the community.
+Most importantly, we especially thank you, the greater community, for providing your feedback and ongoing suppo1t to the people and places reflected in this report.

-We hope that together we can make a difference in the communities we serve.
-Until the next CHNA, it is our greatest desire that you remain a committed stakeholder and community collaborator with us.
+We hope that together we can continue to make a difference in the communities we

 Dear Community Members: